MaastrichtU-IDS/d2s-docs/docs/guide-windows.md

 * Most workflow orchestrators **do not support Windows**, as workflows are based on Linux containers.
 * Windows can run [Docker](https://www.docker.com/), but not natively like [Linux](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0), making it much  more prone to errors.

 > You still can try running [CWL](https://www.commonwl.org/) workflows with [cwltool](https://github.com/common-workflow-language/cwltool/blob/master/windowsdoc.md).
+But cwltool developers don't test it on Windows.

 We recommend to use [git](https://git-scm.com/downloads) to clone the repository, and the Windows `PowerShell` terminal (which is easier to use than the basic terminal).